Internon/inter-recon/README.md

       - report.html -> report with structured information
       - {OTHER} -> other things to report.html
     - aquatone-full-initial-files.txt -> files with initial aquatone found URLs to make fuzzing with wfuzz
-    - eyewitness-200-urls.txt -> final status 200 URLs found by wfuzz
-    - eyewitness-100-urls.txt -> final status 100 URLs found by wfuzz
-    - eyewitness-300-urls.txt -> final status 300 URLs found by wfuzz
-    - eyewitness-400-urls.txt -> final status 400 URLs found by wfuzz
-    - eyewitness-500-urls.txt -> final status 500 URLs found by wfuzz
+    - urls-status-$status.txt -> final status URLs found by wfuzz it changes depending on variable $status that is the status of the URLs found
     - targets.txt -> IP or network that you added on -t parameter
+    - bypass -> Folder with byp4xx lobuhi application

 ## To-Do:
   - Remove files in nmap folder with not UP hosts (If we make this before aquatone execution, we will solve the following point)